vstinner/vstinner.github.io/content/unraisablehook.rst

 Thomas said that he is fine with having to use ``gdb`` to debug an issue during Python finalization.

-In my experience, using ``gdb`` on Python installed on the system is unpleasant since it's usually deeply optimized, and so gdb fails to read variables which are only displayed as ``<optimized out>``.
+In my experience, using ``gdb`` on system Python is unpleasant, since it's usually deeply optimized (PGO + LTO optimizations). gdb fails to read variables which are only displayed as ``<optimized out>``.
 By the way, that's why I fixed the `debug build of Python to be ABI compatible with a release build
 <https://docs.python.org/dev/whatsnew/3.8.html#debug-build-uses-the-same-abi-as-release-build>`_,
 but that's a different story.